2018 Democratic Republic of the Congo general election: Sylvester Agreement and aftermath

-In the lead up to Kabila's term experation, MONUSCO redeployed some of its troops from the eastern provinces to the capital in the expectation for unrest.
+In the lead up to Kabila's term expiration, MONUSCO redeployed some of its troops from the eastern provinces to the capital in the expectation for unrest.
 When Kabila did not step down at midnight, opposition leaders called for demonstrations, accusing the president of carrying out a coup d'état.
 In the clashes that followed, at least 20 people were killed and 50 were wounded in Kinshasa and Lubumbashi.
 Around 220 to 600 were arrested.

 On 22 December, the transitional government was finally installed with Samy Badibanga as prime minister, bypassing Vital Kamerhe, the leader of the UNC and an important figure within the moderate opposition.
 Badibanga had been a close ally of Etienne Tshisekedi before the 2011 elections, but after the results of those elections had been announced and Kabila was proclaimed the winner, Tshisekedi had called on his party members to boycott parliament.
 Badibanga, however, defied Tshiekedi and took his seat, becoming president of the UDPS parliamentary group.